-7 Ways to Eliminating Litter Box Smell
+7 Tips of Eliminating Litter Box Smell

 Our family has two cats, I LOVE my family and they all LOVE the cats, while I just “like” the cats.
 Since I love my family I allow these “fur balls” to live in my home.
 Don’t get me wrong I am nice to them, and think they are cute and would never allow any harm to come to them.
 I do however have a real issue with their hair, and the cat box being in my home.
 I seem to be the only one that “smells” the litter box and I am totally paranoid that my house will smell like cats.
 Recently I came up with 7 Ways to Eliminating Litter Box Smell.